abulka/generator-electron-flask/README.md

 **Script Name**|**Description**
 :-----:|:-----
 whos-on-port-5000| See what processes are running on port 5000 which is the default flask server port - handy just in case flask is still running and wasn't killed when the electron app exited.
 Kill it using `kill pid` using the process id listed.

+For Windows 10

+    - command prompt: run `whos-on-port-5000` which should invoke `bin\whos-on-port-5000.bat`
+    - powershell: run `bin\whos-on-port-5000` which should invoke `bin\whos-on-port-5000.ps1`

 ## Typical workflow